Those Magnificent Men in their Flying Machines – an early aviation race, among multiple nations, with zany flying, sabotage, and romance!

 - The beginning and ending sequences marked the final feature film appearances for Red Skelton.

-- According to the book “Creating the Filmation Generation”, Filmation was interested in producing an animated series based on the film, and held a presentation in 1969 with art inspired by Ronald Searle’s opening titles.
-The concept failed to sell, but that same year competitor Hanna-Barbera debuted a similar show, Dastardly and Muttley in Their Flying Machines (1969).
+- According to the book “Creating the Filmation Generation”, Filmation was interested in producing an animated series based on the film.
+They held a presentation in 1969 with art inspired by Ronald Searle’s opening titles.
+The concept failed to sell, but that same year competitor Hanna-Barbera debuted a similar show, Dastardly and Muttley in Their Flying Machines.